 If you are using the command line for running your script, you might likely come through a situation where you’ll see a flash of a black window on the screen.
 To avert this, include a statement at the tail of the script — input(‘Enter’).
 This will exit the program only when you hit the ENTER key.
 Note that the input() function will work only if your code is free of errors.

 - On GNU/Linux and other Unix-like systems, your Python script must contain the hashbang line and execution permissions.
 Otherwise, the double-click trick won’t work in a file manager.

 Though it is easy to execute a script by just double-clicking on the file, it isn’t considered a feasible option because of the limitations and dependency factors it comes with, like the operating system, the file manager, execution permissions, and also file associations.

 So it is suggested to use this option only after the code is debugged and ready to be in the production market.

-Working with scripts has its own advantages like they are easy to learn and use, faster edit and run, interactivity, functionality, and so on.
+Working with scripts has its own advantages they are easy to learn and use, faster editing and running, interactivity, functional, and so on.
 They are also used to automate complex tasks in a simplified manner.

 In this article, you have learned to run advanced python scripts using:

 - The terminal or the command line of the operating system.